ACC Money Purchase Plan

 |Type of Investment:||Group Fixed Annuity / Mutual Funds (8)|

 |Rating:||A+ Superior by A.M.
 Best; AA- by Standard & Poors|

 |Interest Rate:||Will vary but recent history approximately 3%|

 |Refund Date:||90 days after the close of the month in which you receive your final paycheck or later at the participants directions.|

 Streaming Video Informational Presentations

 - Video 1: Introduction to ACCMPP including Investment issues with Retirement

 - Video 2: Discussion of the 8 Mutual Funds in a generalized manner including the Guaranteed Investment Fund (GIC) within the ACCMPP, the Risks involved by Self Management, Self selection issues, etc.

-- Video 3: Conclusion on the Transistion issues Between Feb 15, 2002-May 15, 2002 including the Contact Agency in Austin, TX, and the transistion back to the GIC if no choice is made.
+- Video 3: Conclusion on the Transition issues Between Feb 15, 2002-May 15, 2002 including the Contact Agency in Austin, TX, and the transition back to the GIC if no choice is made.

 Local Agent (Austin, TX) 512-419-4111, Ext.
 7

 Please leave a voice mail message with Name, SSN and Telephone Number.
 Agent will return call in a timely manner.